South Korea Bucket List – the complete list of things worth doing

 Korean traditional food - bossam

-For a full guide on Korean traditional food and dining in South Korea, check out our guide here.
+For a complete guide on Korean traditional food and dining in South Korea, check out our guide here.

 See all the cute cafes

-After we moved to Seoul I understood really quickly that there are 3 types of cafes in town:
+After we moved to Seoul, I understood quickly that there are three types of cafes in town:

-• The Instagrammable cafes where you mostly go-to for the picture, not so much for the coffee.
-These are some of the most popular places in town, they show up like mushrooms after the rain and if you try to visit shortly after they are open you might find it challenging even during the week.
+• The Instagrammable cafes are where you mostly go for the picture, not so much for the coffee.
+These are some of the most popular places in town.
+They show up like mushrooms after the rain, and if you try to visit shortly after they are open, you might find it challenging even during the week.

-• The chain cafes – a Twosome Place, Ediya Coffee, Coffee Bean and Tea Leaf Cafe, Pascucci, Angel-in-us Coffee, and Hollys Coffee, only to name a few.
-Here you will find so-and-so coffee, at a more reasonable price, together with cake and other pastries.
+• The chain cafes are Twosome Place, Ediya Coffee, Coffee Bean and Tea Leaf Cafe, Pascucci, Angel-in-us Coffee, and Hollys Coffee, to name a few.
+Here, you will find so-and-so coffee at a more reasonable price, cake, and other pastries.
 Most of these places also have larger spaces and free internet so that people can come and hang out.
-Pretty much like Starbucks.
+It’s pretty much like Starbucks.

-• The cafes with single-origin coffee are where coffee lovers go.
+• Coffee lovers go to cafes with single-origin coffee.
 These are pretty much my kind of places.
-Most of them have an interesting interior design, they are not huge cafes, in some places you can even go to work or just to hang out with your friends.
-But one thing is sure, you go there for the coffee and nothing else!
+Most of them have attractive interior designs.
+They are not massive cafes.
+You can even go to work or hang out with friends in some areas.
+But one thing is sure: you go there for the coffee and nothing else!
 Most places have something sweet but don’t usually offer cakes or food.

-For Seoul, we have put together a list of cafes worth visiting no matter if you are looking for aesthetics or if you want to taste truly delicious coffee.
+For Seoul, we have compiled a list of cafes worth visiting, whether you are looking for aesthetics or want to taste truly delicious coffee.

 Sail on the Han River at sunset

-An activity worth adding to your Seoul bucket list, sailing on the Han River will offer you the chance to admire the city from another perspective.
+Sailing on the Han River is worth adding to your Seoul bucket list.
+It will allow you to admire the city from another perspective.

-The river splits Seoul in two and by sailing on it, you will see some of the most important landmarks in town: the N Seoul Tower, Lotte Tower, some of the nicest bridges, Itaewon with its colorful buildings, Yeouido, Banpo Bridge Fountain Show, and more.
+The river splits Seoul in two, and by sailing on it, you will see some of the most important landmarks in town: the N Seoul Tower, Lotte Tower, some of the lovely bridges, Itaewon with its colorful buildings, Yeouido, Banpo Bridge Fountain Show, and more.

-The yacht cruise lasts for 30 minutes and you can choose from various boat types.
+The yacht cruise lasts 30 minutes, and you can choose from various boat types.

 Go at a jimjilbang (Korean SPA)

-However, since there were plenty of restrictions in place when we moved to Seoul, we had to wait until we could enjoy a day at the SPA.
+However, because of the timing of our moving to Seoul, SPAs were closed during restrictions, and we had to wait until we could enjoy a day of complete relaxation.

-There are a few things worth knowing when you plan to spend a few hours or a day at the Korean SPA:
+There are some essential facts to be aware of when you plan to spend a few hours or a day at the Korean SPA:

 • In every SPA, there are common areas to be enjoyed by both women and men, dressed with some special costumes you get at the reception – this is usually where you find saunas, massage chairs, and small pools for your feet;